snootched/ha-card-formbuilder/README.md

 # Card Editor Form Builder for Home Assistant

-An adaption of the original [`ha-editor-formbuilder`](https://github.com/marcokreeft87/ha-editor-formbuilder) - with a focus on supporting YAML configuration, support for the Lovelace `ha-selector` controls, conditional expresssion evaluation, and more.
+An reimplementation of the original [`ha-editor-formbuilder (by marcokreeft87)`](https://github.com/marcokreeft87/ha-editor-formbuilder) - with a focus on supporting extensive YAML configurations, focus on controls implemented with `ha-selector`, conditional expresssion evaluation, and more.

 <br>